Western Union restarts money transfer service in Greece

+* Refers to news article "Italpinas to sell preferred shares, sets P500-M capex" in Manila Bulletin

-Western Union Co (WU.N) said on Monday it had restarted its money transfer service in Greece, allowing customers there to receive funds from overseas at some locations.
+July 27 Western Union Co said on Monday it had restarted its money transfer service in Greece, allowing customers there to receive funds from overseas at some locations.

 The world's largest money transfer company said about 270 agent locations out of 1,000 have been reopened and that the cash received by its customers will not be subject to the capital controls imposed by the near-bankrupt country.